William Weigand: Priesthood

-On May 25, 1963, Weigand was ordained to the priesthood for the Diocese of Boise by Bishop Sylvester W. Treinen at St. Mary Immaculate Church in St. Maries.
+On May 25, 1963, Weigand was ordained to the priesthood for the Diocese of Boise by Bishop Sylvester W. Treinen at St. Mary Immaculate Church in St. Maries, Idaho.
 His first assignment was at Our Lady of Lourdes Parish in Lewiston, Idaho.
 However, in 1964, Treinen asked Weigand to serve as vice chancellor of the diocese in Boise.
 In 1965, Weigand was named chancellor.

 Weigand served as a parochial vicar in several parishes in the diocese, and as the administrator of several missions.
 Weigand served from 1964 to 1968 as the chancellor and vice-officialis of the diocese, and was a member of the diocesan council of presbyters.

 In 1968, Weigand moved to Cali, Colombia, to work at a mission run by the Diocese of Boise.
 In an interview after his retirement, Weigand described his work in Colombia:“We had a huge challenge to provide religious instruction for youth, to prepare people for Confirmation and marriage.
 We also established social service ministries that included medical clinics and food pantries.
 So we had to develop networks of lots of people to help.
 All these ministries were satellite communities, of sorts, under the umbrella of the parish.
 It was almost the exact image of a diocese.”
 While in Colombia, Weigand started experiencing health issues and requested a return to the United States.
 In 1978, he was appointed pastor of St. Hubert's Parish in Homedale, Idaho.

 Bishop of Salt Lake City

-On September 3, 1980, Pope John Paul II appointed Weigand as bishop of the Diocese of Salt Lake City.
-He was consecrated on November 17, 1980,by Archbishop John R. Quinn, Bishop Sylvester Treinen and Bishop Joseph Federal at the Salt Palace Convention Center in Salt Lake City.
+On September 3, 1980, Pope John Paul II appointed Weigand as bishop of Salt Lake City.
+He was consecrated on November 17, 1980, by Archbishop John R. Quinn, Bishop Sylvester Treinen and Bishop Joseph Federal at the Salt Palace Convention Center in Salt Lake City, Utah.

 Soon after becoming bishop, Weigand was diagnosed with primary sclerosing cholangitis, the source of his health issues.
 However, he was able to continue as bishop.
 In 1990, Weigand created one of the strongest sexual abuse policies then in effect in the United States.

 Weigand led a $9.7 million restoration of the Cathedral of the Madeleine in Salt Lake City from 1991 to 1993.
 Aside from repairing and cleaning the cathedral, the restoration aimed at bringing it into compliance with liturgical changes resulting from the Second Vatican Council.
 The most important change was moving the altar closer to the congregation.

 Bishop of Sacramento

-On November 18, 1993, Pope John Paul II appointed Weigand as bishop of the Diocese of Sacramento.
-He was installed January 27, 1994, at the Cathedral of the Blessed Sacrament in Sacramento.
+On November 18, 1993, Pope John Paul II appointed Weigand as bishop of Sacramento.
+He was installed January 27, 1994, at the Cathedral of the Blessed Sacrament in Sacramento, California.

 In 1996, Weigand celebrated the funeral mass of former Governor Pat Brown.
-Then Governor Pete Wilson, previous Governor Jerry Brown, and Sacramento Mayor Joe Serna, Jr. also spoke at the funeral mass.
 In 2005, as a result of Weigand's primary sclerosing cholangitis, he experienced liver failure.
 In April 2005, he received a liver transplant.
-In October 2007, Father Jaime Soto was named as coadjutor bishop to assist Weigand.
+In October 2007, the Vatican named Reverend Jaime Soto as coadjutor bishop to assist Weigand.